CesserJStudent/CSCI-4448-Project2.2-4.2/README.md

 ## Assumptions:
 - Since Orbiters were specified to "circle the outer Rooms of the level they are on, whether connected or not," Orbiter movement simply chooses a different outer room on its current level and moves there.
+- Since the game was ending very easily when rooms were able to be looted multiple times, treasure is not able to be found in the same roon more than once.
+- At the begninning of the game a key was put in so Adventurer's and Creature's could easily be distingusidhed.

 ## RotLA UML Diagram update:
 ![RotLA UML diagram v1.2](RotLA_UML_v1.2.png)